MahnazBehroozi/FSS17_GRP_U/HW1/README.md

 ## output

-* Prints faulty rows of the input file
+* Prints faulty rows of the input file and mentions why they were faulty
 * Prints the runtime
 * Prints processed data